Mingrkli/485-inventory/README.md

 -   List look which displays more information in a table style
 -   Grid or list view the user can click on an item to show a popup to tell more about the item
 -   Grid/List Toggle to switch between the different views
+-   Search bar for filtering the items in grid and list view

 ## Working

--   Search bar
--   Dashboard Mobile View
 -   List View Mobile View (I'm gonna wait for a table design cause idk how to make a table for phone to look good XD)

 ## Moving from mockup to... production